Sequential Attention for Feature Selection: Additional experiments

-To adjust for the differences between the values reported in \cite{LRAT2021} and ours due to factors such as the implementation framework, we list the accuracies obtained from training a model with all features in Figure~\ref{fig:all-features-results}.
+To adjust for the differences between the values reported in \cite{LRAT2021} and ours due (e.g., due to factors such as the implementation framework), we list the accuracies obtained by training the models with all of the available features in Table~\ref{fig:all-features-results}.